-Same facts as above, only our business owner is making a maximum SEP contribution of $18,590.
-Now he has two above-the-line deductions: half of the self- employment tax on line 27, and the SEP contribution on line 28.
-The SEP contribution reduces the business net profit, so the self-employment tax is computed on $81,410.
-The total amount of SE tax is $11,503, of which half, or $5751, is deductible on line 27.
+Same facts as above, only now our business owner has two above-the-line deductions: half of the self- employment tax on line 27, and the SEP contribution on line 28.

 An employer may very well be able to contribute the maximum to his SEP, and also contribute to a Traditional or Roth IRA – the limits are separate, but the Traditional IRA may or may not be a tax deduction.

 Often business owners split their income between W-2 and 1099 in order to save on self-employment taxes.
 In the above examples, the corporate business owner may want to pay himself $50,000 in W-2 income, and the other $50,000 as a dividend distribution.
 There are several pros and cons here: